-But recent infestations of bedbugs that have affected even the cleanest hotels and homes have people on high alert, checking mattresses and furniture for telltale signs of these irritating, hard-to-control pests.
+But recent infestations of bedbugs in even the cleanest hotels and homes have people on high alert, checking mattresses and furniture for telltale signs of these irritating, hard-to-control pests.

-A bedbug is a small (about the size of a pencil eraser), flat, reddish-brown bug that can be found in homes all over the world.
+Bedbugs are small, flat, reddish-brown bugs about the size of an apple seed.
+They can be found all over the world.
 Bedbugs hide during the day in or around beds and crevices in chairs, couches, curtains, rugs, dressers, and even in cracks of walls and floors and behind wallpaper.

 They come out at night to find food, which in their case means blood.
 Bedbugs have a special ingredient in their saliva (spit) that keeps blood from clotting while they feed, typically at night in areas where people sleep.
 After their blood meal, bedbugs don't stay on a person for long.
-Instead, they seek refuge nearby, often in clothing or luggage, allowing them to spread when belongings are moved to another location.
+Instead, they hide nearby, often in clothing or luggage, allowing them to spread when belongings move to another location.

-If someone is bitten by a bedbug, the bite will feel itchy.
+A person does not usually feel the actual bedbug bite.
+But after a person is bitten, the bite will feel itchy.
 Bedbug bites look like little red bumps (similar to mosquito bites) and they can sometimes occur in a line on the body.

 Since you're more likely to encounter bedbugs while traveling than in your home, it's wise to plan ahead.
-A number of websites let travelers search for bedbug infestation reports by city (and sometimes by hotel) so you can do a little research before you leave home.
+A number of websites let travelers search for bedbug infestation reports by city (and sometimes by hotel), so do a little research before you leave home.

 Once at your destination, do a bedbug check of every room before settling in.
 You probably won't see the bedbugs themselves, but certain telltale signs can alert you to their presence.
 Pull back sheets to look for little spots of blood on mattresses, or remove the sheets and look on and under the mattress, especially around its seams (also check headboards and footboards).